socketry/cool.io/README.markdown

 Watchers
 --------

-There are presently two types of watchers:
+There are presently four types of watchers:

 * Cool.io::IOWatcher - This class waits for an IO object to become readable, writable, or both.

 * Cool.io::TimerWatcher - This class waits for a specified duration then fires an event.
 You can also configure it to fire an event at specified intervals.

+* Cool.io::StatWatcher - Monitors files or directories for changes

+* Cool.io::AsyncWatcher - Can be used to wake up a Cool.io::Loop running in a different thread.
+This allows each thread to run a separate Cool.io::Loop and for the different event loops to be able to signal each other.

 Using Watchers
 --------------